Introduction

 Natalie MacLean 25:13

 If you could share a bottle of wine with any person outside the wine world living or dead, who would that be?
-Um, which wine might you open?
+Which wine might you open?

 Steven Laine 25:21

-Well, you mentioned Dan Brown, I would love to chat with him about writing or any writer about writing really.
-So just a great bottle of champagne and just chatting about reading all night with a very popular, very established author would be phenomenal.
+Well, you mentioned Dan Brown.
+I would love to chat with him about writing or any writer about writing really.
+So just a great bottle of Champagne and just chatting about reading all night with a very popular, very established author would be phenomenal.
 So I mean, Stephen King would be a treat.
-Yeah, I meet a lot of celebrities.
-And I meet a lot of royalty politicians in my career as a hotel year, but it’s the writers who I meet who really excite me.
+I meet a lot of celebrities.
+And I meet a lot of royalty, politicians in my career as a hotelier, but it’s the writers who I meet who really excite me.

 Natalie MacLean 25:43

-Well, to ask Dan or Stephen was one question that would come to mind.
+Well, what would you ask Dan or Stephen?
+What one question that would come to mind?

 Steven Laine 25:48